cis1951/lec5-code/README.md

 }
 ```

 Of course, we'll need to have `CourseDetailView` read in `coursesViewModel` before we can actually use it.
-To do so, we'll add the same `@EnvironmentObject` property to `CourseDetailView`:
+To do so, we'll add the same `@Environment` property to `CourseDetailView`:
 ```swift
 @Environment(FavoritesViewModel.self) var favoritesViewModel
 ```